filonico/filonico.github.io/_pages/resources.md

 <hr>

 <p>
-  Researchers always complain—rightly—that bioinformatic code is not always shared and that analyses are rarely fully reproducible.
+  Researchers always complain—rightly—that bioinformatic codes are not often shared and that analyses are rarely fully reproducible.
 </p>